Faculty-Led Study Abroad

 Planning & Preparation

-After reading the Guide for Short Term Programs (pdf), faculty should plan, write and submit a program proposal.
+After connecting with OIE to discuss interests, faculty should plan, write and submit a program proposal.
 If this will be a credit bearing opportunity, faculty must follow the New Academic Program Process (NAPP).

 Determine costs, establish a budget, set per-student cost, and plan travel arrangements, lodging, transport, etc.